 Here are some of the key technologies upon which Fast Presence depends:

-- VPS – “virtual private server” provides dedicated computing resources for maximum performance (a/k/a business class hosting).
+- VPS - "virtual private server" provides reserved computing resources for maximum performance.

 - KVM - the VPS "hypervisor" which provisions resources without over-subscription so that websites are not slowed due to competition with others.